varnerlab/CHEME-5660-Markets-Mayhem-Book/_sources/chapter-1-dir/assets.md

 where $\mathcal{D}_{t,0}(r^{\star})$ is the discount factor between the current period and a future period $t$ using the discount rate $r^{\star}$, and `T` denotes the number of periods (lifetime of the project or investment).

 * The discount factor $\mathcal{D}_{i,0}(r)$ can be modeled using either a discrete or a continuous compounding model.
 * The `IRR` assumes that discount rate is constant over the lifetime of the project or investment.
-Thus, the `IRR` is a single number that summarizes the discount rate over the lifetime of the project or investment.
 ````

 Like the `NPV`, the `IRR` can be thought of as a decision boundary of sorts; the `IRR` is the discount rate where the project manager or investor is _indifferent_ to the project or investment.
 Thus, we can formulate the following decision criteria: